 You might think that being the busiest time of the year, people would be too busy to stop by and look at your house.
 But, people tend to take extra time off work around the holidays, leaving more time to search for their new home!
 The three-day weekends in January are also popular for open houses and showings.

-As we wrap up the end of the year, a lot of people are tied up with other financial obligations such as holiday gifts and traveling, paying taxes, and making sure their own houses and vehicles are winter-ready.
+A lot of people are tied up with other financial obligations such as holiday gifts and traveling, paying taxes.
+Also, they’re making sure their own houses and vehicles are winter-ready.
 This may cause a lot of buyers to avoid such a large investment at this time of year.

-Sellers tend to find themselves with multiple offers in spring and summer, when buyers have more competition and need to be quick to make offers.
+Sellers tend to find themselves with multiple offers in spring and summer.
+Therefore, buyers have more competition and need to be quick to make offers.
 In the winter, it’s less likely that sellers will have multiple offers.
 Buyers may even think that winter sellers are desperate for any offer at all, causing them to lowball their offers.

-To keep your home show-ready during the winter, you’ll need to minimize the amount of snow and slush people bring through the door.
-If your home is often in a state of mild chaos during the winter months with wrapping supplies and holiday baking, you’ll need to keep that in mind.
-You’ll also need to be extra attentive to keeping the driveway and sidewalks shovelled and safe for potential buyers coming and going from your home.
+During the winter, you’ll need to minimize the amount of snow and slush people bring through the door.
+Be extra attentive to keeping the driveway and sidewalks shovelled and safe for potential buyers.